-DADU refers to the specific style of ADU that is detached from the main dwelling (DADU=Detached ADU).
-Prior to the spring of 2018, there were limits on in-home and attached ADUs in single-family neighborhoods and DADUs were not allowed.
+A DADU is an ADU that is detached from the main dwelling (DADU=Detached ADU).
+Prior to the spring of 2018, there were limits on in-home and attached ADUs in single-family neighborhoods.
+Additionally, DADUs were not allowed.
 In addition, the impact fees where quite high, making their construction cost-prohibitive for most homeowners.
 The new ordinance allows DADUs and increases the number of allowable ADUs citywide.
 Furthermore, the city council is expected to approve a reduction of the impact and permit fees to make building ADUs and DADUs more affordable.
 Because of acronym overload, we, along with many folks, refer to ADUs and DADUs collectively as ADUs.

 Why we’re in support of ADUs